 - The end of the Count Yorga movies despite Yorga dying.
 In the first he claims the protaganists first female friend, Erica, and turns her into a vampire bride.
 Then hypnotizes Donna and lures her to his mansion.
 Micheal manages to reach her and kill Yorga.
 But Erica remains undead and in the end, Donna is revealed to have been turned too who instantly attack Micheal and kills him.
 The second movie, by the time the heroes have found out what going on Yorga has killed most of their friends and amassed an army of female vampires (many of the girls whom he turns through the movie).
 In this case though, the last protagaist, Baldwin manages to kill Yorga and prevent him from turning the damsel, Cythnia.
 But no sooner then Yorga gone that Baldwin is revealed to have turned and bites Cythnia shortly after.

 - Werner Herzog's Nosferatu the Vampyre.
 Lucy succeeds in killing Count Dracula via a Heroic Sacrifice, but Jonathan Harker is already a vampire and escapes at film's end.
 Adding insult to injury, police arrest Van Helsing for Dracula's "murder" at the movie's end!

 - In The Miracle at Palaven a Mass Effect fanfic taking place during the period of Mass Effect 3, the Reapers fall victim to this from the heroes, the Turian/Krogan forces defending the Turian homeworld of Palaven.
 By the time that the Reapers figure out that these uprisings at the processing camps aren't isolated but coordinated, the suicide bomber squads carrying explosive WMDs have made it into them.
 A moment later, ninety one Reapers are obliterated from the inside nearly simultaneously: it is the titular Miracle at Palaven.

-- In Daniel Pinkwater's The Snarkout Boys And The Avocado Of Death, the Diabolical Mastermind villain succeeds at destroying a Cosmic Keystone by having an orangutan eat it while the heroes were busy capturing him.
-The effect of his victory is that all the licensed realtors in the United States are possessed by extraterrestrials.
+- In Daniel Pinkwater's The Snarkout Boys and the Avocado of Death, the Diabolical Mastermind villain succeeds at destroying a Cosmic Keystone by having a backup orangutan eat it while the heroes were busy capturing him and the other orangutan.
+The consequence of this is that all the licensed realtors in the United States are possessed by extraterrestrials.